unplugin/unplugin-turbo-console/docs/features/inspector.md

 ## Vue Devtools

-If you are using [Vue Devtools](https://devtools.vuejs.org/), you can view **Console Inspector** by the following configuration on Vue project:
+If you are using [Vue Devtools](https://devtools.vuejs.org/), you can view **Console Inspector** on devtools by the following configuration:

 ```js [main.js]
 import '~console/vue-devtools'